Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: He used the stones again.

 BRUCE BANNER: Hey, hey, hey.
-We'd be going in short-handed, you kn
+We'd be going in short-handed, you kno